Judaism and Christianity

 There is a long-standing

-conflict between creation scientists, and most geology and biology scientists.
+conflict between creation scientists, and most geologists and biologists.
 The former

 interpret Genesis and the rest of the bible as